• Skip to primary navigation

 Price G-Floor Small Coin Mats Here

 If you are an Amazon shopper you can find this mat in limited sizing there as well.
-You can CLICK HERE for Amazon pricing.
+You can CHECK HERE for Amazon pricing.

 Final thoughts

-The Small Coin G-Floor garage floor mat has been out for approximately 5 years now and has obtained high praise and reviews since its introduction.
+The Small Coin G-Floor garage floor mat has been out for approximately quite a few years now and has obtained high praise and reviews since its introduction.
 It has truly earned the reputation of the best garage floor mat.

-No product is ever perfect though and one small issue we have with this mat is that it requires a bit more attention to how it should be cleaned.
+No product is ever perfect though.
+One small issue we have with this mat is that it requires a bit more attention to how it should be cleaned.
 The smaller areas between the raised coins are not quite as easy to reach as it is with other mats.

-We recommend using a soft bristle broom and/or a shop vac with the wide mouth or bristle floor attachment for most cleaning duties.
+We recommend using a soft-bristle broom and/or a shop vac with a wide mouth or bristle floor attachment for most cleaning duties.
 A soft bristle broom reaches in easier and the shop vac is best for sucking up the collected debris.

 For heavier duty cleaning, mopping with a mixture of 1-gallon warm water to ½ cup of ammonia will do the trick in most cases.
 In addition, Garage Flooring LLC recommends an occasional application of Hillway Direct Plus floor finish and cleaner maintainer to clean and maintain the shine of G-Floor mats.